Walking with...: Walking with Beasts (2001)

 Walking with Beasts follows Walking with Dinosaurs in showcasing prehistoric life in a nature documentary style.
 Beasts tracks animal life, particularly the rise of the mammals to dominance, in the Cenozoic era.
 The series also gives some insight into human evolution, with an episode devoted to Australopithecus and appearances by both Neanderthals and anatomically modern humans.

+The Giant Claw / Land of Giants (2002–2003)

+The two later specials, The Giant Claw (2002) and Land of Giants (2003), star "time-travelling zoologist" Nigel Marven as he travels back in time to encounter and interact with prehistoric life.

 Walking with Cavemen (2003)

 Walking with Cavemen follows Walking with Dinosaurs and Walking with Beasts in adopting the same nature documentary style, though this time involving presenter Robert Winston.
 Cavemen follows the story of human evolution through exploring key developments on the path from Australopithecus afarensis to modern humans.
 The programme often focuses on particular characters and their relationships to each other in order to be more accessible to viewers.

 Sea Monsters (2003)

 Sea Monsters once again stars Nigel Marven as a "time-traveling zoologist" who this time travels to seven different periods of time in prehistory, diving in the "seven deadliest seas of all time" and encountering and interacting with the prehistoric creatures who inhabit them.